AbdeLhere/abl-pausemenu/README.md

 - **Sound Effects**: Customizable sounds for menu actions (opening, closing, map interactions).
 - **Item-Based Map Access**: Option to require a specific item to access the map.
 - **Camera Adjustments**: Automatic camera view changes based on player status (in vehicle or walking).
-- **Command and UI Customization**: Set up commands to open the menu and adjust UI settings.
+- **Command and UI Customization**: Set up commands or keybind to open the menu and adjust UI settings.
+- **Player Information**: Shows player details like name, job, cash, bank, phone, birthdate and nationality.
+- **Server Information**: Displays server name, country, creation date, server owners, and staff number.
+- **Disconnect Option**: Players can easily disconnect using the "Disconnect" button, which provides a user-friendly confirmation message and a pleasant farewell note when they quit.

 ## Installation